vytknguyen/London-Congestion-Charge/README.md

-# London Congestion Charge Programme
+# London Congestion Charge Programme Report

 This project raised by the interest in applying **Revenue and Pricing Management** theories to the London Congestion Charge programme, as to reduce emissions level and generate funds to reinvest in improving public transportation services.